-That wet towel on the bed has been driving you up the wall.
-Soon something so inconsequential becomes a reason for constant bickering between you and your partner.
-A fight ensues every morning.
-Such common relationship arguments can cause you to become withdrawn and distant.
-Fights, frustration and misunderstandings take hold.
+A healthy relationship needs healthy and open communication.
+So, that wet towel on the bed has been driving you up the wall.
+Soon, something as inconsequential as this becomes a reason for constant bickering between you and your partner.
+This is one of the common early relationship problems and can make you withdrawn and distant.

 3. Taking each other for granted

-When you have a lot on your plate, it’s easy to fall in the trap of taking each other for granted.
+When you have a lot on your plate, it’s easy to fall into the trap of taking each other for granted.
 Before you even realize it, you only discuss the mundane essentials of everyday life or eat your meals staring at your phones.
-This is among the top relationship problems that can make partners drift apart.
+This is among the top signs of relationship problems that can make partners drift apart.

-If you and your partner do not invest in sound financial planning right at the beginning of your relationship, money can become one of the challenges of a relationship.
-Whether you’re struggling with a shortage of money or disagree over spending style, money issues can escalate quickly.
+If you and your partner do not practice sound financial planning right from the beginning, money can become one of the relationship challenges for couples.
+Whether you’re struggling with a shortage of money or disagree over spending style, issues related to money can escalate quickly.

 Related Reading: How Money Issues Can Ruin Your Relationship